 This item must be returned within 100 days of the ship date.
 See return policy for details.

-Most unopened items in new condition returned within 90 days will receive a refund or exchange.
-Some items have a modified return policy.
-Those items will either show a "return by" date or "return within" day range under the item on your receipt or packing slip and in the "Item details, shipping" tab if purchased on Target.com.
-Items that are opened or damaged or do not have a packing slip or receipt may be denied a refund or exchange.
-All bundled items must be returned with all components for a refund.
-Some items, such as gift cards, are never returnable.
+Most unopened items in new condition and returned within 90 days will receive a refund or exchange.
+Some items have a modified return policy noted on the receipt, Target policy board (refund exceptions), Target.com or in the item department.
+Items that are opened or damaged or do not have a receipt may be denied a refund or exchange.